EDITORIAL DEPARTMENT CONTACTS

 REFERENCE CITATION REQUIREMENTS

-References should be limited to 20 or fewer citations, although additional citations are acceptable if needed to support the article.
+References should be limited to 10 or fewer citations whenever possible, although additional citations are acceptable if needed to support the article.
 They must be cited consecutively in the text and listed in the same order at the end of the article.
-Please use the appropriate formats, which can be found in the American Medical Association Manual of Style, 10th Edition, or refer to a recent issue of Dentistry Today.
+Please use the appropriate format, which can be found in the American Medical Association Manual of Style, 10th Edition, or refer to a recent issue of Dentistry Today.

 IMPORTANT NOTE REGARDING TEXT AND REFERENCES